sayeemabdullah/React-Cribsheet/README.md

 ```

 Here we have used `super()` because we extended react's component class and a call has to be made to the base class constructor.
-Beside that we have used `this.state` where all the properties of the states are stored which has been later change using `this.setState`.
-Besides that everything is pretty self explainotiory.
+Besides that we have used `this.state` where all the properties of the states are stored which has been later changed using `this.setState`.
+Besides that everything is pretty self-explanatory.
 ___